-Joseph then knelt down in front of Jesus and said, ever so softly, “When the angel Gabriel came and told me to marry Mary, it wasn’t just because God wanted us to be happy together.
+Joseph then knelt down in front of Jesus and said, ever so softly, “When the angel Gabriel came and told me to marry your mother, it wasn’t just because God wanted us to be happy together.
 It was also so that we could hide who you were and keep you safe, until you’re ready.
 God doesn’t reveal everything at once; he waits until the proper time.”

 Jesus looked at him and then at me, and then back at him, a frown ever creasing across his young forehead.
 Then he gave Joseph a long hug, kissed his cheek and left the tent silently.